 Sometimes, a non-displaced intracapsular fracture is treated conservatively.
 This means that no operation is done and your hip bone is left to heal naturally.
 However, if this is the case, your stay in hospital tends to be longer.
 There is a risk that the bone fragments move so that the hip fracture becomes displaced.
 Conservative treatment is usually reserved for people who have severe underlying health problems or who are very frail, who would not be able to go through an operation.

 If you have a displaced intracapsular hip fracture, the bone fragments need to be re-aligned.
 They can then be fixed in place during an operation using internal fixation, as described above.
-Sometimes, a hip replacement is used to treat a hip fracture.
+The best treatment for a displaced fracture, however, is a hip replacement.
 Hip replacement is also known as hip arthroplasty.
 During a hip replacement, the surgeon removes parts of the bones that make up your hip and replaces them with artificial hip parts, also called prostheses.
 In a total hip arthroplasty, both sides of the hip joint are replaced (the ball, or head, of the thigh bone (femur) and the acetabulum socket).
 In a hemiarthroplasty, only the head of the femur is replaced by a prosthesis.

 Extracapsular hip fractures